Microsoft Edge just left a serious rival in its dust

 New data from Statcounter shows that Edge has now overtaken established rival Firefox in the rankings.
 In recent months, the pair have been neck-and-neck, but Microsoft's browser has now put daylight between itself and Firefox.

-As of the end of June, Microsoft Edge held 3.4% of the browser market.
-Meanwhile, the Firefox share slipped to 3.29%, continuing a steady downward trajectory that has seen the browser either lose or maintain market share in ten of the last twelve months.
+Figures for June suggest Microsoft Edge now holds 3.4% of the browser market, while Firefox has slipped to 3.29%, continuing a downward trajectory that has seen the browser either lose or maintain market share in ten of the last twelve months.

 - Check out our list of the best VPN services around